accidentalrebel/accidentalrebel.com/content/introducing-shcode2exe.md

 ## shcode2exe

-While similar in functionality with the original tool, the biggest improvement I made is that it it does not depend on Wine.
-The compiler and linker are already included in the repository so there's no need to download them.
-The only dependency is Python, which should be in any malware analysis lab, anyway.
+While similar in functionality with the original tool, the biggest improvement I made is that it it does not depend on Wine along with other features as listed below:

-Here is a list of features that the tool has:

   * Can accept a shellcode blob or string (String format `\x5e\x31`)
   * Can target both 32bit or 64bit Windows architecture.
   * Cross platform.
 Works on Linux or Windows.
-  * No external dependencies except for Python (No need for Wine)
+  * No dependency on Wine when running on Linux
   * Tested working with Python v3.3 and above
   * Tested working on Windows 7 (Non SP1) and above